-Students can pursue Global Studies as a major (BA), a minor or a guided area of study (Liberal Arts majors).
+Students can pursue Global Studies as a major (BA, Global Studies), as a minor, or as part of a self-designed major.
 Only specific courses satisfy the major and minor requirements, including electives, and only designated experiences satisfy the Global Engagement requirement.
 Not all courses are offered every semester.
 Students must receive grades of C or better in all courses taken to fulfill major or minor requirements (and B or better in the introductory core courses to declare the major).

 To receive a Bachelor's degree (BA) in Global Studies, students must complete the following courses:

 - UGLB 2111 Understanding Global Capitalism, or the equivalent

 - Three (3) Knowledge Base electives